Electricity Laws and Incentives in North Dakota

 Experimental Vehicle Definition and Requirements

-A vehicle weighing 6,000 pounds or less that is primarily powered by a source other than a combustion engine may be considered an experimental vehicle.
+A vehicle with an unladen weight of 6,000 pounds or less that is primarily powered by a source other than a combustion engine may be considered an experimental vehicle.
 A driver may not operate an experimental vehicle unless it is registered as such with the North Dakota Department of Transportation.
 An experimental vehicle must be equipped with certain safety features and may not operate on a public road unless it is accompanied by a chase vehicle following at a safe driving distance.
 Experimental vehicle owners must pay an annual registration fee of $50 unless owned by a government entity or political subdivision.
 Additional requirements and restrictions apply.

-(Reference North Dakota Century Code 39-10.3)
+(Reference North Dakota Century Code 39-10.3-01 through 39-10.3-08)

 Public Utility Definition